The Ramadan before, as a non-Muslim, I fasted in solidarity with my Muslim friend, even trying to wait way longer than the sunset until I could eat.

 Klaudia, a convert from Poland, shares her experiences:

-Three of her brothers converted along with her to Islam, whereas her parents and two of her other siblings have not but are still positive to her fasting:
+Three of her brothers converted along with her to Islam.
+Whereas her parents and two of her other siblings have not but are still positive about her fasting:

-“My mother stayed with us at the beginning of Ramadan this year.
+My mother stayed with us at the beginning of Ramadan this year.
 We made jokes about her being allowed to eat before she came.
-I also asked my young children to wait until she had gone home before they try and fast a few hours each day (for their first time).
+I also asked my young children to wait until she had gone home before they tried to fast a few hours each day for the first time.

-In the past, I have been at my parents’ home during part of Ramadan, and even for Eid.
-Masha Allah, they have cooked a roast for Eid and have delayed family meals when the fasts were short.
+In the past, I have been at my parents’ home during some part of Ramadan, and even for Eid.
+Masha Allah, they have cooked a roast for Eid and delayed family meals when the fasts were short.
 They send Eid cards twice a year, masha Allah.”